BioJulia/PopGen.jl/docs/commands.md

 missing(x::PopObj)
 ```

 Used to show missingness information-- that is, loci missing allele information.
-This command outputs two DataFrames, the first being a count of number of missing loci per individual, the other being the number of times a locus is missing across individuals.
+This command outputs two DataFrames, the first being a count of number of missing loci per samples, the other being the number of times a locus is missing across samples.

 ``` julia tab="missing"
 julia> missing(sharks)